fivetran/dbt_ad_reporting/README.md

 ## Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
 For more information on the below packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
-> **If you have any of these dependent packages in your own `packages.yml` I highly recommend you remove them to ensure there are no package version conflicts.**
+> **If you have any of these dependent packages in your own `packages.yml` we highly recommend you remove them to ensure there are no package version conflicts.**

 ```yml
 packages: